CM-IV/bun-crypto/README.md

 A file encryption library for Node.js/Bun and backed by native Rust speed - uses the `age` Rust crate under the hood.

-Currently only works with GNU/Linux x64 targets.
+Currently only works with GNU/Linux x64 and MSVC Windows x64 targets.

 ## Exported Functions